pfmc-assessments/AgeingError/README.md

 =============
 When using this software, please cite it as:

-* Thorson, James T. 2015. nwfscAgeingError: a user interface in R for the Punt et al. (2008) method for calculating ageing error and imprecision.
+* Thorson, James T, Stewart, Ian J, and Punt, Andre E. 2012. nwfscAgeingError: a user interface in R for the Punt et al. (2008) method for calculating ageing error and imprecision.
 Available from: http://github.com/nwfsc-assess/nwfscAgeingError/.

 and also please read and cite the Punt et al. (2008) paper below.